 Since the pandemic, mortgage rates have hit a record low.
 In 2020, a 30-year fixed mortgage rate was 3.86%, and now it has fallen to 2.96%, according to Bankrate.
 Many homeowners are taking this opportunity to refinance their home mortgages.
 The most common reason for refinancing your home is to receive a better interest term and rate.
 Other homeowners refinance to remove a sum from their equity and replace their monthly mortgage payment with a longer repayment term.
 Lower interest rates mean saving money and paying down your principal faster.

 Paying down your principal makes you carry less debt and gives you more equity or buying power.
-Refinancing your home loan is probably the right path if you want to reduce overall expenses.
+Refinancing your home loan is probably the right path to reduce overall expenses.
 But there are drawbacks when you refinance.

 They include paying high-cost closing fees and costing you more in the long run when you refinance to lower payments over a more extended period.
-Also, a mortgage origination fee and the lender charges any other upfront fees before getting approved for a loan.
+Also, a mortgage origination fee and the financial institutions charge any other upfront fees before getting approved for a loan.

-It would help if you always were sure you were in the proper financial position to take out a new loan.
-This means you need a high credit score, a steady job, and enough liquidity to ensure you can pay your new mortgage.
-So, while lower interest rates and smaller monthly mortgage payments may be what you’re after, there are always risks involved when you refinance.
+It would help if you always were sure you were in the proper financial position to take out a new loan: a high credit score, a steady job, and enough liquidity to pay your new mortgage.
+So, while lower interest rates and smaller monthly mortgage payments may be what you’re after, there are always risks when refinancing.

 Refinancing a mortgage is when you take out a new loan to repay your original mortgage.
 Therefore, the latest loan then replaces the existing one.
 The interest rate determines when you should refinance, and you should consider refinancing if the interest rate is lower than your current rate.